NREL/reV/examples/running_with_hsds/README.rst

 Services (AWS) using a combination of EC2 (Elastic Compute) and S3 (Scalable Storage Service).
 You can read more about the HSDS service `in this slide deck <https://www.slideshare.net/HDFEOS/hdf-cloud-services>`_.
-You can use the NREL developer API as the HSDS endpoint for small workloads or stand up your own HSDS local server (instructions further below) for an enhanced parallelized data experience.
+You can use the NLR developer API as the HSDS endpoint for small workloads or stand up your own HSDS local server (instructions further below) for an enhanced parallelized data experience.

-For general information on where to get started accessing NREL data from outside of NREL, see the `rex docs <https://nrel.github.io/rex/misc/examples.nrel_data.html#data-location-external-users>`_.
+For general information on where to get started accessing NLR data from outside of NLR, see the `rex docs <https://nrel.github.io/rex/misc/examples.nrel_data.html#data-location-external-users>`_.

 You might also be interested in these examples of how to set up your own `local HSDS server <https://nrel.github.io/rex/misc/examples.hsds.html#setting-up-a-local-hsds-server>`_ and how to run reV on an `AWS parallel cluster <https://nrel.github.io/reV/misc/examples.aws_pcluster.html>`_.